CollinM/plankton/doc/LAB-NOTEBOOK.md

 Comments: 5% increase on precision, 9% increase on recall, and 7% incraese on F1.
 Dimension of the image clearly carries a lot of signal.

 **Experiment 3**: `collinmc.plankton.training.Experiment3.java`
+Motivation/Hypothesis: Does pixel count carry any additional signal that dimensions does not?

 Features:
 - histogram of pixel values (0-255)
 - dimensions of image (height, width)